People

 Non-Resident Affiliated Scholar

-Yu-Jie Chen is an assistant research professor at the Law Institute of Taiwan’s Academia Sinica and an affiliated scholar at the U.S.-Asia Law Institute of NYU School of Law.
+Yu-Jie Chen is an assistant research professor at the Law Institute of Taiwan’s Academia Sinica.
 Her research focuses on human rights and international law and relations, particularly in the context of China, Taiwan, and China-Taiwan relations.
-Professor Chen received her J.S.D. and LL.M. degrees from NYU School of Law.
-She also holds an LL.M. and LL.B. from National Chengchi University in Taiwan.
+Professor Chen received J.S.D. and LL.M. degrees from NYU School of Law and LL.M. and LL.B. degrees from National Chengchi University in Taiwan.
 She was an inaugural global academic fellow at the University of Hong Kong Faculty of Law (2019-2020).
-Before that, she was a research scholar at USALI and a researcher at the non-governmental organization Human Rights in China.
+Before that, she was a staff research scholar at USALI and a researcher at the non-governmental organization Human Rights in China in New York.
 She previously practiced in the Taipei-based international law firm Lee and Li.
 Contact her here.

 Michael+C+Davis+Wilson+Ctr.jpg